How to Apply - Clinics and Externships

 * All applications, résumés, transcripts, cover letters, and all disclosures involving Honor Code violations or criminal violations will be reviewed by overseeing professors and may be forwarded to the hosting agency or placement.

 Again, these documents must be in PDF format.
 Please have all of the necessary documents available before you begin the application.
-A copy of your completed application will be emailed to your email address on record once the application is submitted.

 If you experience any technical difficulties while attempting to complete the application, notify the Clinical and Experiential Education Department at firstname.lastname@example.org immediately.